-Embedded packages do not need to appear in the Project manifestEach Unity Project has a Project manifest, which acts as an entry point for the Package Manager.
+Embedded packages do not appear in the Project manifestEach Unity Project has a Project manifest, which acts as an entry point for the Package Manager.
 This file must be available in the

 <project>/Packages directory.
 The Package Manager uses it to configure many things, including a list of dependencies for that Project, as well as any package repository to query for packages.
 More info

-See in Glossary as a dependency.
-If they do, the package on disk takes precedence over the version of the package listed as a dependency.
+See in Glossary as a dependency; however, if you embedded a version of an installed package using the Client.Embed method, your Project manifest still lists the dependency on the original installed version.
+In that case, the package on disk takes priority over the version of the package listed as a dependency.
 For example, if the Project manifest specifies a dependency on version 1.3.1 of Package X but the Project also has an embedded packageAn embedded package is a package that you store under the

 Packages directory at the root of a Unity Project.
 This differs from most packages which you download from the package server.
 More info